nonelone/room_access_manager/readme.md

 Run the server using `python app.py`.
 On the first run, you will be prompted for user data for admin.

-LICENCES file was created using `pip-licenses`.
+`LICENCES.json` file contains licences of dependencies that are used in the program and was created using `pip-licenses`.